vs00007/Course-Info/README.md

 * $\LaTeX{}$ :Forget messy handwriting, this is how real engineers write their reports (and it looks fancy too).

+## $\color{Cerulean}{\text{Classes}}$

+Your first class will be at the institute assigned time, and venue will be shared by sir before the class.
+The rest of the classes will be on a weekday (Wednesday mostly) from 5:30 PM to 8:30 PM.

+The classes will consist of "quizzes" which are essentially sir giving you question on the board, and you having to solve them using whatever online tools, and discussion with others.
+Everyday, sir will give a question, you have to answer it in a given time (5-15 min) and submit, at which point, sir will ask for volunteers to solve the question on the board.
+If no one volunteers, he will choose.
+(Even if you don't know the answer, dw).

+You also might have code assignments in the class.
+Sir will ask you to do something related to a previous question, and you need to write code (or prompt an AI to write code).
+The submissions will be handled by the discord channel send-codes
+You also might have code assignments in the class.
+Sir will ask you to do something related to a previous question, and you will need to write code (or prompt an AI to write code).
+The submissions will be handled by the discord channels `#send-codes` or `#send-output`, and the TAs will evaluate the submissions until the time limit.

 ## $\color{Cerulean}{\text{Course Work}}$
 The work you are expected to do will mainly consist of the following
 * "Online Assignments" : These are the questions given to you in the `#question-assign` channel of Discord.
 Further instructions [here](#colorceruleantextworking-on-online-assignments)